adobe/adaptive-form-block/README.md

 ### Local Playground

 * Open the project in VSC
+* Install the LiveServer VSC Extension
-* Open docs/index.html with Live Server ( Live Server is VSC extension)
+* Open docs/index.html with LiveServer
 * On selecting template
   * Left side view will open the JSON View and
   * On Right side form will be rendered using Adaptive Form Block